 Waiver test credit may be earned for skills already developed.
 This credit is awarded based on an examination developed by Baker College in the subject area.
 Any former, current, or prospective student may take any waiver test.
 Passing the test for a course does not automatically result in the student waiving all the prerequisites to the course.
 All waiver tests must be taken by the student prior to the beginning of the course.
 Once a student begins a course, he/she is not eligible to take a waiver test.
-The waiver tests for a course may be taken only once.
+The waiver test for a course may be taken only once.
 Following is a list of courses with waiver tests and the charge for the test, if applicable.

-Cours е Charge
+Course е Charge

-CAD 1110 Introduction to Computer Aided Design \$50

-CIS 1030 Word Processing \$0

-CIS 1050 Electronic Spreadsheets \$0

-CIS 1070 Introduction to Database Applications \$0

-CIS 1090 Microsoft PowerPoint \$0

-EGR 1010 Fundamentals of Engineering Design \$50
+EGR 1010 AEngineering Graphics \$50

-HSC 1010 Introduction to Health Professions \$0
+HSC 1010 Introduction to Health Pro \$0

-MTH 1050 Quantitative Reasoning I \$0

-MTH 1060 Quantitative Reasoning II \$0
+MTH 1070 Quantitative Reasoning II \$0

 MTH 1110 College Algebra I \$0

 MTH 1120 College Algebra II \$0

 MTH 1210 Trigonometry \$0

 MTH 1310 Pre-Calculus \$0

 NET 1010 Networking Essentials \$0

-SPN 1010 Spanishl \$0
+SPN 1010 Spanish I \$0

 SPN 1020 Spanish II \$0